Skip to main content

 You may be feeling a profound sense of unease, a disconnect between the intimate details of your well-being that you have entrusted to a wellness app and the opaque digital world where that information resides.
 This feeling is a valid and intelligent response.

-Your is a direct extension of your biological self ∞ a detailed chronicle of your body’s most personal rhythms and fluctuations.
+Your health data is a direct extension of your biological self ∞ a detailed chronicle of your body’s most personal rhythms and fluctuations.
 When you track your cycle, monitor your sleep, or log your moods, you are creating a dataset that is as unique to you as your own genetic code.

 Understanding your right to control this data is the first step toward reclaiming a sense of agency over your digital and biological identity.
 The My Health My Data Act (MHMDA) is a piece of legislation that recognizes this intrinsic connection and provides a legal framework for you to exercise that control.